theuserge/TheUserge.github.io/faq.md

 ## 15. What is SpamWatch?

 It's a Federation in Rose Bot, Which happens to use and develop a userbot named kantek to ban possible spam bots using their logs.
-SpamWatch API have 3 levels, Normal users can only fetch ban info whereas those with higher level can add bans in SpamWatch 🤔.
+SpamWatch API have 3 levels, Normal users can only fetch ban info whereas those with higher level can add bans in SpamWatch.

 ## 16. How to Set your OWN Custom Media for .alive?